-American Cancer Society - The American Cancer Society is the nationwide community-based voluntary health organization dedicated to eliminating cancer as a major health problem.
-To learn about a specific type of cancer in children, use the scroll down menu in the "select a cancer type" section and click on the specific cancer type.
+American Cancer Society: Cancer in Children - The American Cancer Society is the nationwide community-based voluntary health organization dedicated to eliminating cancer as a major health problem.

 American Childhood Cancer Organization - The American Childhood Cancer Organization is one of the largest grassroots, national organizations dedicated to improving the lives of children and adolescents with cancer and their families.